 Banking With SoFi

 Need a safe place to store your side gig income?
 SoFi bank accounts are a a great option.
-You’ll earn an ultra competitive rate when you open a Checking and Savings account with direct deposit, plus you’ll spend and save in one convenient place.
+You’ll earn a competitive APY when you open a Checking and Savings account with direct deposit, plus you’ll spend and save in one convenient place.

 What side hustles pay the most?